 My first recollection that things would be different on Jersey Street began at precisely 2:02 pm on the afternoon of September 28, 1966, when minor league manager Dick Williams was formally introduced as the new field general of the franchise.

-As Gillis concluded his report, Dad exclaimed, “You know what?
+As Gillis concluded his report, my father exclaimed, “You know what?
 I believe Williams and what he just said.
-After all,” Dad winked to me, “Williams is a National League guy!”
+After all,” Dad winked at me, “Williams is a National League guy!”

 Like thousands of other old Boston Braves fans, my father had never transferred his allegiance to the Red Sox.
 As a young man, he had seen Babe Ruth hit a gigantic blast into the legendary “Jury Box” in right field at old Braves Field.
 From Rabbit Maranville to Bob Elliott, he had lived and died with “his boys.”
 When the Braves abruptly departed for Milwaukee in March 1953, Dad lived in a perpetual baseball gulag; the only time I had ever seen him root outright for any baseball team occurred when the National League representative played in the World Series each fall.